estunz/Oxyria_digyna_phenology/README.md

 the SAR-models, and are all loaded through the shapefile (ne_110m_land.shp)

-ChatGPT was used as a tool in development of all scripts
+ChatGPT was used as a tool in development of all scripts.

 *CRU.7z needs to be extracted before running any lines in "Temperature.R".
 Make sure the extracted file is located